malhotra5/Manim-Tutorial/README.md

 * [YOUR GO TO GUIDE FOR EVERYDAY USE!!](#GO-TO-GUIDE)
 * [Acknowledgements](#Acknowledgements)
 ## Installations
 This installation and guide is meant for linux users.
-I am running Ubuntu 18.04, but any other linux version should work.
-We will start by installing prerequisites. \
+We will start by installing prerequisites.

 We will start with installing some system requirements: Cairo, Latex, ffmpeg and sox.